 Where Does the Troll Reside?

 The Fremont Troll lives under the north end of the Aurora Bridge in Seattle, Washington.
 It is probably the most famous troll statue residing under a bridge in the entire United States of America.
-Part of the troll's address actually is North Troll Ave.
+Part of the troll's address actually is on North Troll Ave.